 Toggling Interaction Modes¶

-If the data-block type supports multi-editing, you can use Shift to add/remove objects from the edit mode.
+If the data-block type supports multi-editing, you can use Ctrl to add or remove objects from the Edit Mode.

 Data-blocks can be dragged and dropped to manage data relations in the Outliner.
 To begin a drag and drop, LMB click and drag from the name or icon of a data-block.